lazybytez/tea/README.md

 <div align="center">

-Tea is a open CLI with the goal to easyli add new commands **without** creating a whole new CLI for your new project.
+Tea is a open CLI with the goal to easily add new commands **without** creating a whole new CLI for your new project.

   ![commit-info][commit-info]
   ![contributors-info][contributors-info]